mebeim/aoc/2019/README.md

     return best
 ```

-It seems pretty clear that all we have left do now is writing a good
+It seems pretty clear that all we have left to do now is writing a good
 `reachable_keys()` function.
 We have a graph with weighted edges: [Dijkstra's
 algorithm][algo-dijkstra] is for sure the easiest way to find all reachable keys
 and the smallest amount of steps to reach each of them.